 So it is as important as everyone says to start building your email as soon as possible.
 And in this guide I’m going to walk you through everything you need to know to get your first 100 subscribers!

 Heads up, this is a super long post, so I made a PDF version of the post for you to download, save and read whenever your busy schedule allows it!
 Just hit the button below to grab your copy!
-(It’s not fancy, and doesn’t have any pretty pictures, but it is completely FREE!)

 Don’t worry it isn’t as scary as it sounds.
 An email marketing service (or email service provider) is just a company that allows you collect emails and then send emails to those addresses through their software.